Welcome to the sixth post in the Ultimate Guide to Homeschooling Styles series! Click here to view the rest of the series.

-A Waldorf curriculum is in the process of being written and submitted to ACARA-you can download the approved scope and sequence from Steiner Education Australia to assist with your application and planning.
+For Australians, a Waldorf curriculum is in the process of being written and submitted to ACARA – you can download the approved scope and sequence from Steiner Education Australia to assist with your application and planning.
 This curriculum enables the requirements of the National Curriculum to be met while retaining the Steiner philosophy and approach.

 Understanding Waldorf Education: Teaching from the Inside Out – Jack Petrash

 Christopherus Curriculum for homeschoolers – many great educational resources and guides

 Golden Beetle Books – Alan and Susan Whitehead*